 Real estate brokerage services.
 Before engaging this firm in a real estate brokerage capacity we ask that you first read "Information about Brokerage Services" (a required notice) which is available at the TREC website: http://www.trec.state.tx.us/pdf/contracts/OP-K.pdf.

 Additional Policies Relating to Title Companies and Lenders

 Title insurance and title reports.
 This office is not affiliated with a title company and does not offer title reports or title insurance.
 However, a title search is easily obtained but is not included in the fee for preparing a warranty deed or closing a transaction.
 Such a fee is paid directly to the title company or title researcher.
 All buyers of real estate are advised to perform thorough due diligence which includes checking the status of title and property taxes.
+Similarly, all clients foreclosing on real property are encouraged to obtain a title report to determine if there is an IRS lien (we do not automatically do this).
 We are happy to review title commitments for the applicable consultation fee.

 No responsibility for title company actions.
 Although regulated by the State Board of Insurance, title companies are independently owned and underwritten.
 They can be demanding, arbitrary, and even whimsical about what they require or approve.
 Our documents are always legally effective, but we make no guarantees concerning any particular title company´s preferences, demands, or underwriting approval.
 Complying with such demands incur additional fees.
 For creative transactions, it is occasionally necessary to "shop" title companies.